CYCU-AIoT-System-Lab/Microcontroller-Experiment/w2/GPIO-InputOutput-Experiment_Steps.md

 ## Bonus

-Objective: Control the RGB LED to illuminate in the sequence of blue, green, red, blue-green, blue-red, green-red and repeat.
+Objective: Control the RGB LED to illuminate repeatedly in the sequence of blue, green, red, blue-green, blue-red, green-red, white.

 Hint:

-1. Use pin PA0, PA1, PC2 to attach with JP17-RGB.
+1. Use pin PA0, PA1, PC2 to attach with JP17-BGR.

 Result: <https://youtu.be/_08Xz7Kt_68>